scalawithcats/scala-with-cats/src/pages/functors/index.md

 import scala.util.Random

 val future1 = {
-  // Initialize a random number generator with a fixed seed: val r = new Random(0L)
+  // Initialize Random with a fixed seed: val r = new Random(0L)

   // nextInt has the side-effect of moving to